isotopp/isotopp.github.io/content/posts/2019-09-27-mysql-does-disk-io.md

 This is the only `fsync` that contributed to commit-Latency.
-The write is now persisted to disk, and can be reconstructed using the unmodified page from the tablespace and the change information from the redo log during recovery.
+The write is now persisted to disk, and can be reconstructed using the unmodified page from the tablespace and the change information from the redo-log during recovery.

 The modified page is still in memory, though, and in order to reclaim redo